Activate (Discovered Inspectors) - When Discovered Inspectors are activated, they become Active Inspectors and move under the Active Inspectors tab.

 Disabled Inspector. - A "Disabled" Inspector will not run until it is re-enabled.

-Endpoint Inspector - Linux, Windows, and Windows Workstation Inspectors are considered to be Endpoint Inspectors.
+Endpoint Inspector - Linux, Windows Server, and Windows Workstation Inspectors are considered to be Endpoint Inspectors.
 These Inspectors run queries to gather information from remote computing devices and/or endpoints.

 Environment - An Environment is one company in Liongard.